NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 <img src="../../_assets/puml/input_rails_fig_1.png" width="815">
 </div>

-We can see that the `check jailbreak` input rail called the `check_jailbreak` action, which in turn called the LLM using the `jailbreak_check` task prompt.
+We can see that the `check jailbreak` input rail called the `check_input` action, which in turn called the LLM using the `check_input` task prompt.

 Now, let's ask a question that the LLM is supposed to answer.